 These are some serious firewall and routing solutions.
-I wanted to understand the pricing, so I chose Barracuda CloudGen Firewall for Azure (PAYG).
-Default VM size is Standard F1s (1 vCPU, 2 GB RAM), which is around 77 € (~$87) per month.
+I wanted to understand the pricing, so I chose the Barracuda CloudGen Firewall for Azure (PAYG).
+The default VM size is Standard F1s (1 vCPU, 2 GB RAM), which is around 77 € (~$87) per month.
 When I factor in the Barracuda logic and license this price goes up to about 354 € (~$400) per month.
-It certainly isn’t cheap – or at least for the purpose I would be needing it.
+It certainly isn’t cheap – or at least for the purpose, I would be needing it.

 I fear introducing an NVA-based solution would add a lot of complexity and cost in this scenario.
 So, I discarded this option as well.

-Azure AD Application Proxy however does not support publishing of a single port.
+Azure AD Application Proxy, however, does not support the publishing of a single port.
 There’s guidance on publishing the whole RDS infrastructure that I wasn’t planning on building.
-Usually I see Azure AD Application Proxy being used to publish web-based solutions – thus I couldn’t rely on this approach.
+Usually, I see Azure AD Application Proxy is used to publish web-based solutions – thus I couldn’t rely on this approach.

-Use Windows Admin Center as a jump solution.
-I remember reading about Windows Admin Center a year ago, when Microsoft started marketing it as a reasonable alternative to Server Manager.
+Use the Windows Admin Center as a jump solution.
+I remember reading about the Windows Admin Center a year ago when Microsoft started marketing it as a reasonable alternative to Server Manager.
 Many IT admins I see at work frequently just use RDP, or PowerShell remoting for quick changes.